gjbex/Fortran-MOOC/source_code/particles/README.md

 # Particles

-Application that computes the center of mass of a system of randomly initialized particles.
+Two applications to compute the center of mass coordinates of a system of random particles.

 ## What is it?

-1. `particles_mod.f90`: module that defines particles and functions to work with them.
-1. `particles.f90`: main program that initializes particles randomly and computes the center of mass.
-1. `CMakeLists.txt`: CMake file to build the applications.
+1. `array_of_udt`: implementation using an array of user defined types.
+1. `udt_of_array': implementation using user defined type with array elements.
+Note that this code only compiles with Intel compilers (2018+), not with GCC (10.1).